Note to Educators

 Rocks and Minerals

 During this museum-educator-led program, students will gain a better understanding of rocks and minerals, their uses, and how they are formed.
 Join us for an immersive exploration of some of Earth’s treasures in the Hall of Geology, Gems, and Minerals while using problem-solving skills to unlock the mysteries of these unique museum specimens.
-Please note that this program is part of our spring pilot series.
-We welcome your participation and feedback as we work to refine our digital offerings!

 During this museum-educator-led program, students will become sidewalk naturalists and meet both iconic and underappreciated plant and animal residents of the nation’s capital.
 We will discover how organisms survive and thrive in urban environments, while we practice field ecology skills and reflect on the ways in which our cities are part of the natural world.